NVIDIA/OpenSeq2Seq/docs/sources/source/speech-recognition/wave2letter.rst

 * dropout (varible per layer: 0.2-0.4)
 * batch size of 32 per GPU for float32 and 64 for mixed-precision.

 The xlarge models are trained for 400 epochs on 8 GPUs.
-All other parameters are kept the same as the base model.
+All other parameters are kept the same as the base model except:

+* we add residual connections between each convolutional block

 Mixed Precision